suleymanarslan/notebook/quotes/naval.md

 #### Wealth Creation

 * There are 3 things everybody wants; everybody wants to be wealthy, everybody wants to be happy, everybody wants to be fit.
 * You don't want to be the guy who succeeds in life while being high strong high stress and unhappy, leaving a trail of emotional wreckage with you and your loved ones.
+* You want to be the person who gets there calmly.
+* When there is a crisis, you want to be the calmest coolest person who still figures out the correct answer.